mostafa-mahmood/Web-Crawler/README.md

-# Web Crawler
+# Web Crawler API

-A web crawler that maps internal links on websites.
-This tool crawls a specified website and generates a report showing how many times each page is linked to internally.
+A web crawling API that maps internal links on websites.
+This tool crawls a given set of seed URLs and returns a structured JSON report showing how many times each page is linked to internally.

 ## Features

+- Accepts multiple seed URLs
 - Crawls all pages within a specified domain
 - Counts internal links to each page
+- Returns results as structured JSON
+- Respects same-origin policy (won't crawl external domains)
+- Supports depth-based crawling
 - Handles both relative and absolute URLs
-- Provides a formatted report of findings
-- Respects same-origin policy (won't crawl external domains)
 - Parallel crawling for better performance
 - Error handling for invalid URLs and non-HTML responses